nearform/fast-jwt/README.md

 Create a verifier function by calling `createVerifier` and providing one or more of the following options:

 - `key`: A string or a buffer containing the secret for `HS*` algorithms or the PEM encoded public key for `RS*`, `PS*`, `ES*` and `EdDSA` algorithms.
 The key can also be a function accepting a Node style callback or a function returning a promise.
-This is the only mandatory option, which MUST NOT be provided if the token algorithm is `none`.
+This option is mandatory unless `none` is the only allowed algorithm, in which case it MUST be omitted, an empty string or `null`.
+To verify unsigned tokens, omit the key and set `algorithms` to `['none']`.
+An empty string or `null` is rejected whenever any other algorithm is allowed.

 - `algorithms`: List of strings with the names of the allowed algorithms.
 By default, all algorithms are accepted.